-School of Visual Arts School of Visual Arts has been a leader in the education of artists, designers and creative professionals for seven decades.
+School of Visual Arts has been a leader in the education of artists, designers and creative professionals for seven decades.
 With a faculty of distinguished working professionals, a dynamic curriculum and an emphasis on critical thinking, SVA is a catalyst for innovation and social responsibility.
-Comprising 6,000 students at its Manhattan campus and 35,000 alumni in 100 countries, SVA also represents one of the most influential artistic communities in the world.
+Comprising more than 6,000 students at its Manhattan campus and 37,000 alumni in 75 countries, SVA also represents one of the most influential artistic communities in the world.
 For information about the College’s 32 undergraduate and graduate degree programs, visit sva.edu.

-Charles H. Traub is the founder and Chair of the MFA Photography, Video and Related Media program at the School of Visual Arts, and President of the Aaron Siskind Foundation for the support of creative photography.
-Traub is a former Chair of the Photography Department at Columbia College Chicago, where he organized the Chicago Center for Contemporary Photography, the predecessor to the Museum of Contemporary Photography.
+Charles H. Traub is the founder and chair of the MFA Photography, Video and Related Media program at the School of Visual Arts, and President of the Aaron Siskind Foundation for the support of creative photography.
+Traub is a former chair of the photography department at Columbia College Chicago, where he organized the Chicago Center for Contemporary Photography, the predecessor to the Museum of Contemporary Photography.

 Marvin Heiferman organized over 100 curatorial projects about photography and visual culture for institutions that include the Museum of Modern Art, Smithsonian Institution, International Center of Photography, P. S. 1 Museum, and the Whitney Museum of American Art.
 Author of fifteen books, Heiferman regularly contribtues essays and articles to museum catalogs, artist monographs, magazines, and blogs, including The New York Times, Art in America, Design Observer, Gagosian Quarterly, and Aperture.